0xADE1A1DE/USB-Injection/README.md

 ## Vulnerable hubs
 Injection was found to work against most USB 2.0 hubs and a small minority of 3.0 hubs.
 Injection of LS/FS traffic as performed by the injectors provided here will only work against single-TT (non-multi-TT) hubs, you can check which category the hubs you test fall into since it is specific in hub descriptor fields.
 Injection does not work when connecting directly to a computer's root hub, which are typically connected to its fixed USB ports.
 Please consult the research paper for more information, there we have listed all the hubs we tested and which were found vulnerable.
-We are interested in any additional 3.0 hub models found vulnerable, if you test and find one feel free to contact the paper's primary author.
+We are interested in any additional 3.0 hub models found vulnerable, if you test and find one feel free to contact the paper's primary author ([Robbie Dumitru](https://robbiedumitru.github.io/)).